gfwlist/gfwlist/README.md

 * We **WON'T** deal with reports from users of provinces below:

   - Tibet (Tibet Autonomous Region)
-  - Shinjang (XinJiang Uyghur Autonomous Region)
+  - Xinjang (XinJiang Uyghur Autonomous Region)
   - Qinghai (Qinghai Province)

 * GFWList doesn't provide prompt update for URLs submitted, normally they will be fully tested before adding into the list.